-What is needed to link a machine?
+What is needed for a machine coupling?

-- CNC machine electrical diagrams
+- Electrical diagrams of the CNC machine

 - Description of the robot interface